 The level of cover, exclusions, and excesses varies between policies and COVID-19 exclusions may apply.
 Read the terms and conditions and the PDS of each policy before deciding what is right for you.

 The following table shows a snapshot of domestic travel insurance policies in the Canstar database, available for singles under the age of 70, with links to providers’ websites.
 The results are sorted by Star Rating, then by provider name (alphabetically).
 Check upfront with your provider and read the PDS to confirm whether the policy you are considering is suitable for your particular trip, and whether it meets your needs, before committing to it.

-What does domestic travel insurance NOT cover?
+What does a domestic travel insurance policy typically not cover?

 Check for the exclusions in the PDS of each policy.

 What is the cost of domestic travel insurance?

 The cost of your domestic travel insurance policy will vary depending on a range of factors, including the provider you choose, the level of cover you take out, the length of your trip, activities you plan, your age and any optional extras you may add to your policy.

 To help get a rough idea of how much your policy may cost, Canstar Research has provided the below average premiums, based on domestic policies available on Canstar’s database.

 |Average domestic travel insurance premiums|

 |Source: www.canstar.com.au.
 Prepared on 11/12/2020.
 Based on quotes obtained during the Canstar Travel Insurance Star Ratings (Aug 2019), only including providers that are currently issuing new policies during the pandemic.|